 Updated 2026 · Based on median market data for Wilson, NC

 Wilson's price-to-income ratio is 3.8x — homes cost 3.8 times the local median household income of $58,267.
 This is moderately affordable.
-A healthy portion of the workforce can still aspire to homeownership, but many find renting more practical — creating a solid tenant base of working professionals.
+A healthy portion of the workforce can still aspire to homeownership, but many find renting more practical — creating a solid tenant base of working professionals and young families who are saving for down payments.
+The national average price-to-income ratio is approximately 4.5x, putting Wilson below the national norm.

 The median household income in Wilson is $58,267, with a population of 50,000 growing at 1.5% per year.
 Wilson is a smaller market.
-Research the local employment base carefully — smaller cities can be significantly impacted by a single employer's decisions.
-Moderate population growth indicates a stable economic foundation.
+Research the local employment base carefully — smaller cities can be significantly impacted by a single employer relocating or downsizing.
+Hospital systems, universities, and military bases provide the most stable employment in small markets.
+Moderate incomes support a working-class to middle-class tenant base.

 Wilson offers an attractive combination: affordable prices keep your entry cost low while strong rent-to-price ratios drive cash flow.
-The affordable price point also means more residents can eventually buy, providing a natural exit strategy if you ever sell to an owner-occupant.
+The affordable price point also means more residents can eventually buy, providing a natural exit strategy if you ever sell to an owner-occupant buyer who will pay a premium over investor pricing.
+The bottom line: Wilson's cost of living profile strongly favors rental investors through low entry costs and strong income ratios.

 Wilson vs North Carolina state average and national average across key investment metrics.
 Wilson outperforms both benchmarks on cap rate.